Village: India

 "The soul of India lives in its villages," declared Mahatma Gandhi at the beginning of 20th century.
 According to the 2011 census of India, 69% of Indians (around 833 million people) live in villages.
-As per 2011 census of India, there are a total of 649,481 villages in India.
+Per the 2011 census of India, there were a total of 649,481 villages in India.
 The size of these villages varies considerably.
 236,004 Indian villages have a population of fewer than 500, while 3,976 villages have a population of 10,000+.
-Most of the villages have their own temple, mosque, or church, depending on the local religious following.
+Most of the villages have their own temple, mosque, or church, or two and more than two of the above depending on the local religious following.

 Pakistan

 The majority of Pakistanis live in rural areas.
-According to the 2017 census, about 64% of the Pakistani population lives in rural areas.
+According to the 2023 census, about 61% of the Pakistani population lives in rural areas.
 Most rural areas in Pakistan tend to be near cities, and are peri-urban areas.
 This is due to the definition of a rural area in Pakistan being an area that does not fall within an urban boundary.
 A village is called deh or gaaon in Urdu.
 Pakistani village life is marked by kinship and exchange relations.